After Mindfulness: In Service To A Common Heart

 Ultimately, the conference that surfaced focused on sincerity over sensationalism, many forms of wealth over commodification, and depth over breath.

 Before the weekend even began, many people began practicing the values in their local contexts.
 An unTickets platform was launched as a way to accept kindness, silence, creativity, and community capital as "payment" for one's conference admission.
-People engaged 7 acts of kindness, mediated 8 hours in one day, made a 5-minute selfie on what mindfulness means to them, or volunteered directly for the conference.
+People engaged 7 acts of kindness, meditated 8 hours in one day, made a 5-minute selfie on what mindfulness means to them, or volunteered directly for the conference.
 The unTickets Team reviewed the submissions and issued tickets.

 What was beautiful was that so many of the submissions noted how much value was generated in the unTicket experience itself -- weeks and months before the conference!
 In reporting his 7 acts of kindness, Stanley concluded: "They have helped me reflect on what kindness means."
 Sisouda had never meditated so many hours in one day before -- and she reflected: "I was initially reluctant to choose the Silence Wealth offering because I have never meditated for such a long amount of time within one day, but I’m glad that I did.
 During the meditation practice, the thought “what if they don’t believe I did eight hours of meditation” arose, and my response was 'I am still glad I did the practice because I wouldn’t have otherwise.
 I would not have had the chance to cultivate the wholesome state of mind and attitude that I did.'
 That then brought a sense of fearlessness and gratitude."